codingseb/ExpressionEvaluator/README.md

 Hello Bob
 ```

-## Go fluid with a simple methods suffixing convention
+## Go fluid with a simple methods prefixing convention
 Since ExpressionEvaluator evaluate one expression at a time.
 There are cases where we need to use void methods in a fluid syntax manner.

-To do so, simply suffix the method name with "Fluid" or "Fluent"
+To do so, you only need to prefix the method name with "Fluid" or "Fluent"

 ```
 // Example Add on List